microsoft/api-guidelines/Guidelines.md

 It's intended as a minimal set of requirements and as a starting point for additional functionality.

 ### 15.2.
 Principles
-The core principles for services that support web hooks are:
+The core principles for services that support webhooks are:

 1. Services MUST implement at least a poke/pull model.
 In the poke/pull model, a notification is sent to a client, and clients then send a request to get the current state or the record of change since their last notification.
-This approach avoids complexities around message ordering, missed messages, and change sets.
+This approach avoids complexities around message ordering, missed messages, and changesets.
 Services MAY add more data to provide rich notifications.
 2. Services MUST implement the challenge/response protocol for configuring callback URLs.
-3. Services SHOULD have a recommended age-out period, with flexibility for services to vary based on scenario.
+3. Services SHOULD have a recommended age-out period, with flexibility for services to varying based on the scenario.
 4. Services SHOULD allow subscriptions that are raising successful notifications to live forever and SHOULD be tolerant of reasonable outage periods.
 5. Firehose subscriptions MUST be delivered only over HTTPS.
 Services SHOULD require other subscription types to be HTTPS.
 See the "Security" section for more details.

 ### 15.3.
 Types of subscriptions
-There are two subscription types, and services MAY implement either, both, or none.
+There are two subscription types, and services MAY implement either both or none.
 The supported subscription types are:

 1. Firehose subscriptions – a subscription is manually created for the subscribing application, typically in an app registration portal.
 Notifications of activity that any users have consented to the app receiving are sent to this single subscription.